8l/scc/cc1/ir.md

 * ;+ -- post increment
 * ;- -- post decrement

 Every operator in an expression has a type descriptor.

+#### Constants ####

+Constants are introduced by the character '#'.
+For example 10 is translated to #IA (all the constants are emitted in hexadecimal), where I indicates that is an integer constant.
+Strings represent a special case because they are represented with the " character.
+The constant "hello" is emiited as "68656C6C6F.
 Example:

 > int
 > main(void)